jlduran/rpi/README.md

 As a recommended best practice, we currently keep the base system with a UFS file system, and external drives with ZFS (similar to [schenkeveld10]).

+> **Note** \
-> **NOTE**: At the moment, poudriere needs a number of fixes.
+> At the moment, poudriere needs a number of fixes.
 In the meantime, use https://github.com/jlduran/poudriere/tree/quilt.

 ## Create a new image